 You might believe that this somehow “proves” you’re incompetent in social situations.
 But nothing could be farther from the truth.

 Awkward silence occurs:

-–When you and your friend reached the end of the subject and you both need to figure out what to say next.
+– When you and your friend reach the end of the subject, you both need to figure out what to say next.

 –If someone makes a thought-provoking point, then everyone might pause and reflect for a moment.